Our School curriculum in Years 1 - 6 follows the National Curriculum; this was updated for implementation in September 2014.

 We also teach Religious Education, which follows the Locally Agreed Syllabus for Bucks.

 The organisation of our school timetable means that the pupils in Years 1-6 spend time in the morning learning English and Maths.

 In the afternoon the other subjects are taught.
 Subjects such as Science, History, Geography, Art & Design, Design & Technology are taught using a topic approach.
-We use the International Primary Curriculum to ensure that through the topics we have chosen the pupils cover all the learning they need to by the end of each Key Stage.
+We have designed our Curriculum to ensure that through the topics we have chosen pupils cover all the learning they need to by the end of each Key Stage.
 This means that over the course of a year there is coverage of all the subjects, but that the children do not learn all of the topic subjects all of the time.

-The curriculum map for 2015-16 for each class can be found on the class pages.
+The curriculum map for 2022-23 for each class can be found on the class pages and below.

 In Foundation Stage we follow the Statutory Framework for the Foundation Stage and assess children at the end of Foundation Stage using the Early Learning Goals.